The following free tutorials on my site use this fibre:

-Sometimes at night I can still hear my dad cursing as yet another washload of his work uniform came out of the washing machine looking 10% more fabulous than it did when it went in.
+Sometimes at night I can still hear my dad cursing as yet another of his work shirts came out of the washing machine looking 10% more fabulous than it did when it went in.

-Taking photos of this fibre has to be one of the most frustrating things I’ve had to do so far (and I have a six year old who’s scared of buttons, as there seems to be no way I can replicate the actual sheen of the fibres on camera.
+Taking photos of this fibre has to be one of the most frustrating things I’ve had to do so far (and I have a seven year old who’s scared of buttons), as there seems to be no way I can replicate the actual sheen of the fibres on camera.

 So, the fibre itself.